Ecological Value of Old-Growth Forests

 Should You Log Old-growth Trees?

 Many Californians may be surprised to learn that nothing in the California Forest Practices Act prevents the cutting of old-growth redwood and Douglas-fir trees and that some foresters are still submitting plants to cut old-growth trees.
 The following letter from the California Department of Fish and Game to the California Department of Forestry protests the proposed cutting of a 10-acre old-growth stand in San Mateo County in the Santa Cruz Mountains.
 It provides a comprehensive science-based review of the biodiversity values and ecosystem services provided by old-growth trees.
-It is available in its entirety at the link below, under the category "Some Popular Articles and Reports".
+It is available here.
 We hope that it will educate and inspire.